RELIGION

 Understanding the "stuff" or contents of man's nature and correctly labeling these elements which constitute human nature are prerequisites a person must possess before he can function as "man being man" as opposed to man being the beast or something other than, as well as less than, man, the human being.
 Man has the unique distinction of being both animal and divine.
 It is this blending of the animal and divine that makes man human.

 Like the leopard that cannot change his spots man cannot change his nature.
 The condition of human existence - man as creature, is an immutable imperative.
 Boundaries for human habitation have been established.
 Man's habitation has been fore-ordained.
-The true definition of man cannot be asscertained from any invention or creation he proffers.
+The true definition of man cannot be ascertained from any invention or creation he proffers.
 It comes only from his discovery or detection of himself.
 To know himself he must go within.
 It is there, in the depths and bowels of his being, that he is able to contact his nature and sense, in a certain and definite way which the five senses cannot sense or fathom, who he really is - his authentic being.
-But as important as it is for man to truly know his nature this is not enougth.
+But as important as it is for man to truly know his nature this is not enough.
 Yet, it is the important first step for the person who has embarked upon the journey of knowing, choosing and being the authentic self.

 Man has a fundamental and continuous need to express his nature in ways that afford him with inner harmony which translated means health, happiness and fulfillment.
 It is only when the seven elements in man's nature, discussed in this book, are in harmony that he can experience harmony in his existence.
-In this book we have named and described the components constitting man's nature and offered a paradigm describing a holistic way of being that can be applied to achieve full life-potentail living.
+In this book we have named and described the components constitting man's nature and offered a paradigm describing a holistic way of being that can be applied to achieve full life-potential living.

 As I reflect on the message presented in this book I remember something my grandmother said to me when I was a barefoot boy, living in a hamlet in Alabama called Sunflower that I want to share with the reader.
 I had dressed myself in manly garb, wearing my grandfather's pants, coat and shoes, all of which were much too big for me.
 Noticing me, grandmother ordered me to take off my grandfather's clothing and added: "Be what you is: you ain't no man."
-Her grammar was not the best, but her mesasge, to make it clear, hit the bull's eye.
-It is this same mesasge that I want to leave with the reader of this book.
+Her grammar was not the best, but her message, to make it clear, hit the bull's eye.
+It is this same message that I want to leave with the reader of this book.
 Paraphrasing my grandmother's remarks it says; "Be what you are according to your nature.
 You are not a beast or a freak of nature... despite.... ."

 U. J. Fields